exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 12 - The Last Stand.md

 Some called it heroism.

 By evening, a crowd had gathered at the western gate.
 Kaelen did a rough count—maybe sixty people total.
 Soldiers who couldn't stomach abandoning refugees.
 Mages who believed in helping everyone.
-Grimm and his dwarves.
+Gorim and his dwarves, their spears freshly sharpened, their expressions promising violence against anything that threatened their new purpose.
 Various others whose consciences wouldn't let them hide safely.

+"My King ordered me to stay," Gorim said gruffly when Kaelen approached.
+"I told him my king was in a cave in Ironhold, and I was standing here with my friends.
+He didn't argue."

 Sixty people against the demon army.